TomStevenson1/credit-card-fraud-detection/README.md

-# Credit Card Fraud Detection
+# 💳Credit Card Fraud Detection

 This project detects fraudulent credit card transactions using three machine learning models: Linear SVM, Logistic Regression, and a Neural Network.
 The dataset is from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and contains 284,807 transactions, of which 492 are fraudulent.